warrenween/android_sdk/README.md

 There are also a variety of other methods for seting optional information, such as author and section; however the above functions are required.
-For a complete list, as well as detailed usage information about the above functions, see the Javadocs for com.chartbeat.androidsdk.Tracker
+For a complete list, as well as detailed usage information about the above functions, see the Javadocs for com.chartbeat.androidsdk.Tracker.